Chapter 6: Syntax

 d. *[NP Their knowledge [NP squirrel behaviour ] ] is impressive.

 Can you think of other nouns that can take questions as complements?
 Try to come up with question-embedding nouns that aren’t derived from verbs.
-If you know a language other than English, see if you can figure out what clausal complements of nouns look like in that language; do they look like clauses embedded by verbs, or are they different in some way?
+If you know a language other than English, see if you can figure out what clausal complements of nouns look like in that language; ask yourself if they look like clauses embedded by verbs, or if they are different in some way.
+Do they look like noun phrase complements of nouns?

-Another type of clause that occurs inside noun phrases is relative clauses.
-These are clauses that modify a noun, instead of occurring as its complement.
-All the sentences in (7) contain relative clauses, which are in square brackets.
+Another type of clause that occurs inside noun phrases is a relative clause.
+Relative clauses are clauses that modify a noun, instead of occurring as its complement.
+All the sentences in (7) contain relative clauses, which are underlined and in square brackets.

 (7) a.
 [NP The cookies [ (that) my brother baked ] ] turned out well.